Friday, June 28, 2024

 The High Priestess

-In the Smith-Waite deck, the High Priestess sits upon a cubical stone between two pillars, with a tapestry or veil hanging behind her.
+In the Rider-Waite-Smith deck, the High Priestess rests on a cubical stone, while behind her a tapestry or veil is suspended between two pillars.
 Beyond the veil, we glimpse a body of water extending to land in the distance.

 Connections to Jewish Tradition